-Plan if Population Increases: Jail population reductions must be sustained to enable the Sheriff's Office to follow COVID-19 medical guidelines around safe physical distancing and quarantine procedures.
-Partners will pursue a number of strategies, outlined in the following section, to sustain jail population reductions.
+Plan if Population Increases: In response to COVID, justice partners achieved jail population reductions of nearly 40%.
+It is critical that these reductions are sustained to enable the Sheriff's Office to follow COVID-19 medical guidelines around safe physical distancing and quarantine procedures.
+Partners will pursue the strategies outlined in the following section to sustain jail population reductions.
 Should the jail population increase beyond the level advised by the Jail Health Services Medical Director, partners will convene to discuss options.
 These may include reviewing cases of eligible persons sentenced to a term in the county jail for early release and prioritization of review and action on cases of people in-custody pretrial.
+The Sheriff's Office and DPH will continue to work closely together to mitigate any effect of the pandemic on the health and safety of the jail population and will notify partners if and when additional population reduction measures are needed.